jkorsvik/NMBUFlowTorch/README.md

 ### Prerequisites

-This project is meant to be only a template, thus versions of the software used can be change to better suit the needs of the developer(s).
+This project is meant as a template and a good starting point for learning how create larger c++ projects, compile and run them. can be change to better suit the needs of the developer(s).
 If you wish to use the template *as-is*, meaning using the versions recommended here, then you will need: